ejlopez44/calendarAppHw/README.md

 https://ejlopez44.github.io/calendarAppHw/

 Homework for Code Class to create a smart calendar application

 Features:
+v5
+- Created function to store each textarea value to blank array

+v4
+- Created function that looks at data-set value of each textarea and checks if hour is equal, less or greater
+- textarea background color is changed based on function

+v3
+- Created Loop to automatically clone the original hour block for an 8 hour work day
+- - This could be taken out if unnecessary and hardcoded into the html doc

+v2
+- Utilized Moment JS to display Day/Month/Date to the header

+v1
+- Created initial div row and columns to model individual hour rows
+- Linked to external js file

+Visual representation of features:

 The Date is displayed in the header
 ![Header Image](https://github.com/ejlopez44/calendarAppHw/blob/master/assets/screencaps/view01.png?raw=true)